 To identify missing unit costs:

-The Missing Cost filter will display a list of items that are not associated with a unit cost.
+The Missing Cost filter will display a list of items that aren’t associated with a unit cost.

 To add a unit cost:

 Tap Add Cost next to one of your items.